TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 editor.updateBlock(blockToUpdate, updatedBlock)
 ```

-`blockToUpdate:` An existing block that should be updated.
+`blockToUpdate:` An identifier for existing block that should be updated.

-`updatedBlock:` A block specification which defines how the existing block should be updated.
+`updatedBlock:` A block which that the existing block should be updated to.

 #### Partial updates